 The Regulation was first updated in 2003 to respond to the update of the FIS Standards in 2002 and the evolution of skiers' practices, but this development has continued in such a way as to necessitate a further revision.

-The operating companies of the Spanish ski resorts are companies transporting cable passengers, and as such subject to European, Spanish and, where appropriate, autonomous cable passenger transport legislation, as well as operators of other existing cable transport facilities in Spain, both in cities and in the mountains...
+The operating companies of the Spanish ski resorts are companies transporting cable travelers, and as such subject to European, Spanish and, where appropriate, autonomous cable passenger transport legislation, as well as the operators of other cable transport facilities existing in Spain, both in cities and in the mountains...

 S.O.S.
 On-Track Emergency Phone: 900 249 100

 The International Ski Federation (FIS), founded in 1924 and affiliated with 54 federations, approved FIS standards in 2002.
 An ideal model of behavior for skiers, snowboarders or any other who glide through the snow, whose goal is to avoid accidents